How do I apply?

 What is the cost?

-At this time, other than the initial processing fee of $500, we do not charge for our dogs.
-Because the cost to TLCAD to train one dog is anywhere from $10,000-$28,000 per dog (depending on the length of time the dog spent in training), we do encourage clients to make donations, sign media waivers, apply for funding from sponsors, and occasionally speak at events.
+Because the cost to TLCAD to train one dog is any where from $10,000-$28,000 per dog (depending on the length of time the dog spent in training), we do encourage clients to make donations, sign media waivers, apply for funding from sponsors and occasionally speak at events.

 Do I qualify?